A richly filled rainbow Buddha bowl with lots of vitamins! This Buddha bowl vegan recipe is not only very tasty, it is also colorful.

 Buddhist monks do not eat meat and are often vegan.
 That is why a Buddha bowl is often vegetarian / vegan!

-A Buddha bowl is a balanced meal that will never get boring, because you can vary endlessly with different grains, vegetables, fruit and other toppings.
+A Buddha bowl is a balanced meal that will never be boring, because you can vary endlessly with different grains, vegetables, fruit and other toppings.

 Buddha Bowl Recipe